antwanvdm/php-oop-music-collection/README.md

 - ~~Make wrapper (request object!) for super globals $_GET/$_POST.
 Current state of handlers is a mess due to many floating request/state code~~
 - Extend Routing system with namespaces like api/non-api
+- Add middleware option for routes
-- Refactor some stuff in the ORM (see todos in code)
+- Refactor some stuff in the ORM, Template & Handler (see TODO in code)
+- Create something like flash messages for the session
+- Implement a basic migrations system to create tables
 - Add some kind of event dispatching system
-- Create something like flash messages for the session
-- Rename namespaces to MVC terminology
 - Make an actual composer package for this (separate music collection from the core)
-- Comply with phpstan level 9

 ## Changelog

+### v2.3.0

+- Added support for multiple parameters in routes
+- Improved error handling to catch "Throwable" top level
+- Fixed all minor phpStorm warnings (typos, etc)
+- Added a Request object to wrap all Super Globals (except Session, which has its own class).
+Removed the old Post Data object & Traits as they became irrelevant

 ### v2.2.0